BUCANL/EEG-IP-L/README.md

 A tutorial for using the pipeline with a sample dataset can be found [here](https://bucanl.github.io/SDC-LOSSLESS/)

 # Installation and How to Run
 This installation assumes familiarity with the bash terminal, paths, and Matlab console use, as well as requires the use of a remote computer cluster and git.
-These setup steps can be run to set up the pipeline for use with the Face13 sample dataset during the tutorial or for use with your own data.
+These setup steps function only as a quick reference.
+First time users should refer to the tutorial linked to above.

 **Local Setup**
 1. If necessary, create a derivatives folder within your project folder (this will be the Face13 folder if you are doing the tutorial): `mkdir derivatives`